stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 which he had injected a morbid life, and from which he had not seen that life depart.
 He usually finished his experiments with a revolver, but a few times he had not been quick enough.
 There was that first specimen on whose rifled grave marks of clawing were later seen.
-There was also that Arkham professor&rsquo;s body which had done cannibal things before it had been captured and thrust unidentified into a madhouse cell at Sefton, where it beat the walls for sixteen years.
-Most of the other possibly surviving results were things less easy to speak of&mdash;for in later years West&rsquo;s scientific zeal had degenerated to an unhealthy and fantastic mania, and he had spent his chief skill in vitalising not entire human bodies but isolated parts of bodies, or parts joined to organic matter other than human.
+There was also that Arkham professor's body which had done cannibal things before it had been captured and thrust unidentified into a madhouse cell at Sefton, where it beat the walls for sixteen years.
+Most of the other possibly surviving results were things less easy to speak of--for in later years West's scientific zeal had degenerated to an unhealthy and fantastic mania, and he had spent his chief skill in vitalising not entire human bodies but isolated parts of bodies, or parts joined to organic matter other than human.
 It had become fiendishly disgusting by the time he disappeared; many of the experiments could not even be hinted at in print.
 The Great War, through which both of us served as surgeons, had intensified this side of West.

-  In saying that West&rsquo;s fear of his specimens was nebulous, I have in mind particularly its complex nature.
+  In saying that West's fear of his specimens was nebulous, I have in mind particularly its complex nature.
 Part of it came merely from knowing of the existence of such nameless monsters, while another part arose from apprehension of the bodily harm they might under certain circumstances do him.
-Their disappearance added horror to the situation&mdash;of them all West knew the whereabouts of only one, the pitiful asylum thing.
-Then there was a more subtle fear&mdash;a very fantastic sensation resulting from a curious experiment in the Canadian army in 1915.
+Their disappearance added horror to the situation--of them all West knew the whereabouts of only one, the pitiful asylum thing.
+Then there was a more subtle fear--a very fantastic sensation resulting from a curious experiment in the Canadian army in 1915.
 West, in the midst of a severe battle, had reanimated Major Sir Eric Moreland Clapham-Lee, D.S.O., a fellow-physician who knew about his experiments and could have duplicated them.
 The head had been removed, so that the possibilities of quasi-intelligent life in the trunk might be investigated.
 Just as the building was wiped out by a German shell, there had been a success.
 The trunk had moved intelligently; and, unbelievable to relate, we were both sickeningly sure that articulate sounds had come from the detached head as it lay in a shadowy corner of the laboratory.
-The shell had been merciful, in a way&mdash;but West could never feel as certain as he wished, that we two were the only survivors.
+The shell had been merciful, in a way--but West could never feel as certain as he wished, that we two were the only survivors.
 He used to make shuddering conjectures about the possible actions of a headless physician with the power of reanimating the dead.

-  West&rsquo;s last quarters were in a venerable house of much elegance, overlooking one of the oldest burying-grounds in Boston.
+  West's last quarters were in a venerable house of much elegance, overlooking one of the oldest burying-grounds in Boston.
 He had chosen the place for purely symbolic and fantastically aesthetic reasons, since most of the interments were of the colonial period and therefore of little use to a scientist seeking very fresh bodies.
 The laboratory was in a sub-cellar